North Jersey Coed Softball League Rules

 - 15-run rule after 5 innings.

-- Teams may continue playing for fun by mutual agreement, but the score will stop at a 15-run differential.
+- Teams may continue playing for fun by mutual agreement, but the score will stop at the appropriate differential.

 7. Scores, Scheduling & Administration